Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="aim-wa-leadership"></a>
 #### AIM WA Everyday Leadership Webinar

-A workshop core to the internship on everyday leadership provided by AIM WA covering emotional intelligence, traits of succesful leaders in modern society, and the changing dynamics of leadership. ([Webinar](https://drive.google.com/file/d/12MBGD_GG-VYcL84brMWeexOXDprRqcQu/view?usp=sharing)).
+A workshop core to the internship on everyday leadership provided by AIM WA covering emotional intelligence, traits of succesful leaders in modern society, and the changing dynamics of leadership. ([Webinar](https://pawsey.org.au/alumni/)).

+<a name="communication-presentation"></a>
+## Communication and Presentation :speaking_head_in_silhouette::gift:

+<a name="posters-videos"></a>
+#### Posters and Internship Videos :video_camera: :page_facing_up:

+Once onto the web page for the ([Alumni Posters and Intern Videos](https://pawsey.org.au/alumni/)), click on an image of an alumni of interest to inspect their poster and internship video for benchmarking.

 <a name="unintended-consequences"></a>
 #### Unintended Consequences, Diversity and Inclusion Workshop :warning::rainbow_flag: